Nzmonty/hello-world/README.md

 # hello-world
- This is for a class assignment
+ This is for a class assignment.
+ This was nice to create.